 Q: Will my dogs be safely separated from the ranch's livestock?

 A: WE LOVE ANIMALS SO THEIR SAFETY IS A TOP PRIORITY TO US!!!
-Our horses, llamas, and chickens are safely separated in a 7-acre pasture on the east side of the property with ~4' high cross-hatched "field fencing" that should keep most dogs out of the livestock area.
+Our horses, mini donkeys, and chickens are safely separated in ~10-acres of pasture on the east side of the 60-acre property with ~4' high cross-hatched "field fencing" that should keep most dogs out of the livestock area.
 Our fencing is more secure than most livestock ranches who typically fence with 3-strands of wire.
 Our chickens have a predator-proof coop and run, and our cautious animal introduction routine should show if there should be concerns with a specific dog going near the livestock.

 Q: How many dogs can we bring?
 Are any breeds excluded?